whitneyburton/portfolios/students/1508/matt-stjernholm/20160121-matt-stjernholm-m3.markdown.md

 *Happy to have had the chance to work with Cole on the Pivot.
 At the beginning of the project we had the chance to pair a couple times, and I felt like it was easy for us to stay on the same page.*

 ### Being a Community Member

+* Working with Matt was great as he has a real knack for design and user interactability that is subtle, but oh so crucial.
+Once Matt was able to lay his hands on its design, our project rapidly went from something I was ‘meh’ about working on, to something that piqued my interest with every page load.
+An eye for detail is crucial in this industry and this guy has got it!

 ### Playing a Part